Get Tangem

 Zengo is unique for its use of Multi-Party Computation (MPC) technology, which eliminates the need for seed phrases and enhances security by splitting private keys into multiple parts.
 This innovative approach has made Zengo a popular choice for users seeking a balance between security and convenience.
 Over the years, Zengo has expanded its support for multiple blockchains and added features like NFT storage and fiat on-ramps.

-Mobile: iOS and Android (via mobile app).
+Platforms: iOS and Android (via mobile app).

 • Highly praised for its security features (MPC technology), ease of use, and excellent customer support.